SINDHI TOMATO KADHI

 No need to remove the skin of the tomatoes as we will be blending it first and later straining this puree to discard any seeds or tomato skin.

-This smooth texture tomato puree is used in the base of kadhi, thus giving the kadhi a nice and smooth texture as well as tanginess.
+This smooth texture tomato puree is used in the base of recipe for vegan curry, thus giving the kadhi a nice and smooth texture as well as tanginess.

 Note: Use EXTREME CAUTION while blending "HOT" liquids.
 Keep the lid of the blender slightly open to let the hot air escape while blending, to avoid any accidents.